mariusbbo/AST5220/Milestone IV/README.md

-# Perturbations
+# The CMB and matter power spectra

-In this milestone I consider the evolution of structure in the universe.
-The Einstein and Boltzmann equations are solved to find the evolution of perturbations.
+In this milestone I compute the CMB and matter power spectra